ksrikarsai/Login-page-sample/README.md

 # Login-page-sample
-This is a sample login page code using html and css
+This is a sample login page code using html and css.
+You can fork this code and use it.